Visual Learning Guide to Understanding Visual Learners

 A visual schedule is a tool that can help students organize their daily activities and routines.
 Children can easily understand what to expect for the day and prevent anxiety.

-Visual schedules can be in the form of pictures, symbols, or icons, and they help visual learners understand their tasks easily and with clarity.
+Visual schedules can be in the form of pictures, symbols, or icons.
+They help visual learners understand their tasks easily and with clarity.
 They are also useful for learners who may have learning difficulties such as autism spectrum disorder.

 Teachers can tailor visual schedules to each child’s needs and make them easy to understand.
-For example, some learners may prefer actual images of the items they’ll study during the day.
-Others may need simple icons or color codes.
+For example, some learners may prefer actual images of the items they’ll study during the day, while others may need simple icons or color codes.

 Avoid using large text